SmartThingsCommunity/smartthings-cli/packages/cli/README.md

-  -A, --all-organizations     include entities from all organizations the user belongs to -I, --include-read-only     include subscribed-to channels as well as owned channels -O, --organization=<value>  the organization ID to use for this command -h, --help                  Show CLI help.
+  -A, --all-organizations     include entities from all organizations the user belongs to -I, --include-read-only     include subscribed-to channels as well as owned channels -O, --organization=<value>  the organization ID to use for this command --subscriber-id=<UUID>      filter results based on subscriber id (e.g. hub id) --subscriber-type=<option>  filter results based on subscriber type
+                              <options: HUB>

+COMMON FLAGS
+  -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
-  -p, --profile=<value>       [default: default] configuration profile -t, --token=<value>         the auth token to use -y, --yaml                  use YAML format of input and/or output --language=<value>          ISO language code or "NONE" to not specify a language.
-Defaults to the OS locale --subscriber-id=<value>     filter results based on subscriber id (e.g. hub id) --subscriber-type=<option>  filter results based on subscriber type
+  -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
+Defaults to the OS locale
-                              <options: HUB>

 DESCRIPTION
   list all channels owned by you or retrieve a single channel